Seatfrog/android-interview-app/README.md

 ## Constraints

 This is a pairing exercise where we are interested in both your Android knowledge as well as your ability to communicate with other engineers.
 It is _not_ a memory test so feel free to google / look up docs etc as you would normally.

+### Android Studio

+This project was setup on `Android Studio Chipmunk | 2021.2.1`.
+It is hopefully simple enough to run on whatever version you have available though